-The following statement sets out the tax strategy of GBT Travel Services UK Limited (“GBT”) in the UK in compliance with Schedule 19 of the Finance Act 2016.
+The following statement sets out the tax strategy of all American Express Global Business Travel’s (“GBT”) entities organized in the UK in compliance with Schedule 19 of the Finance Act 2016.
 It is effective for the financial year ending 31st December 2023 and will be reviewed annually and updated as necessary.

 Governance in relation to UK Taxation and Managing Tax Risk

 At GBT we earn our clients’ trust by providing outstanding service and committing to always do the right thing.
 GBT recognizes that tax is an area that inherently carries some levels of risk due to the complexity of tax laws, the variety of taxes we pay in the jurisdictions where we operate, and that tax laws may be interpreted differently by the taxpayer and tax authorities.